White-tailed swallow: Habitat loss

 A major threat to the white-tailed swallow is habitat loss.
-It experiences a natural habitat loss called bush encroachment.
-Bush encroachment is the overgrowth of "unpalatable thorny shrubs" that dominates other plants and is caused by several factors, specifically fire suppression and overgrazing.
+It experiences a natural habitat loss known as woody plant encroachment.
+Woody encroachment is the overgrowth of "unpalatable thorny shrubs" that dominates other plants and is caused by several factors, specifically fire suppression and overgrazing.
 Fire suppression in the Yabelo Wildlife Sanctuary is a factor in the overgrowth of shrubbery where the white-tailed swallow cannot live or breed comfortably.
 Overgrazing is caused by humans through poor rotation of crops or by allowing farm animals to overfeed on the pastures.
-Both fire suppression and overgrazing lead to bush encroachment which further hinders the white-tailed swallow's habitat range.
+Both fire suppression and overgrazing lead to woody encroachment which further hinders the white-tailed swallow's habitat range.

 The white-tailed swallow also experiences habitat loss due to humans.
 Human factors contributing to habitat loss include an increase in human population, overgrazing, and increased cultivation in the area.
 With an increase of human population in southern Ethiopia comes the expansion of traditional huts into the habitat of the white-tailed swallow which takes away from their natural habitat and modifies it.
-As mentioned before, overgrazing is a threat to habitat loss of the white-tailed swallow because it can result in bush encroachment.
+As mentioned before, overgrazing is a threat to habitat loss of the white-tailed swallow because it can result in woody plant encroachment.
 Furthermore, an increase in cultivation can lead to habitat degradation by turning fields and forests into farmland.